palantir/atlasdb/docs/source/miscellaneous/doc/adr/0016-use-tickets-encoding-for-transactions.md

 constant ``C``, it should be valid up to some point ``V > C`` - and behaviour at timestamps after ``V`` may subsequently be changed.

+Note that the ranges are based on the start timestamp; since we accessed the original ``TransactionService`` via the start timestamp, we will use the start timestamp against the range map to find out the behaviour at that point.
-Note that the ranges are based on the start timestamp.
-To give a concrete example, if our range map is ``{[1, 5000) = 1, [5000, +∞) = 2}`` and we want to commit a transaction that started at timestamp 4990 and finished at 5010, it is still stored under schema version 1 (even if other transactions that started later may have already written to schema version 2 - if they started at 5000 and finished at 5001, for instance).
+To give a concrete example, if our range map is ``{[1, 5000) = 1, [5000, +∞) = 2}`` and we want to commit a transaction
+that started at timestamp 4990 and finished at 5010, it is still stored under schema version 1 (even if other transactions that started later may have already written to schema version 2 - if they started at 5000 and finished at 5001, for instance).

 We attempt to read the latest version of the range map, and if our timestamp falls within the validity bound, we retrieve the version.
 If it does not, we submit an identity transformation, which extends the validity bound of the